sivsouvam/resume-honest/README.md

 ## Example Scenarios

-**Internal promotion** — You're applying for a senior role at your current company.
+**Internal promotion**: You're applying for a senior role at your current company.
 The skill researches the team's public work, consolidates your multiple internal roles, and emphasises progression.

-**Career transition** — You're moving from engineering to product management.
+**Career transition**: You're moving from engineering to product management.
 The skill reframes technical leadership as product thinking, surfaces cross-functional work you didn't highlight, and flags genuine gaps for your cover letter.

-**Career gap** — You took two years off to start a company.
+**Career gap**: You took two years off to start a company.
 The skill frames this as entrepreneurial experience, surfaces fundraising and product skills, and presents the gap as a strength.

-**Batch applications** — You're applying to 4 TPM roles at different companies.
+**Batch applications**: You're applying to 4 TPM roles at different companies.
 The skill runs one discovery session, then tailors each resume individually with company-specific research and terminology.

 ---